redhat-developer/vscode-extension-tester/docs/Home.md

 Find more about the test setup: [[Test-Setup]]

-See how to change the Mocha test runner configuration: [[Mocha-Configuration]]
+See how to change the Mocha test runner configuration: [[Mocha-Configuration]] and also how to enable code coverage using the c8 tool [[CodeCoverage]]

 Once the setup is complete, check out the sample test file: [[Writing-Simple-Tests]].